SMET advertises Breathable Fine Finishing Plaster in Northern Builder

 Choosing the right internal plaster can help improve indoor comfort in new buildings

-Europeans spend at least 90% of their time indoors, and it’s well known that indoor air quality has a major influence on the health, the comfort and well-being of building occupants.
+Europeans spend at least 90% of their time indoors, and it’s well-known that indoor air quality has a major influence on the health, comfort and well-being of building occupants.
 For example, much has been written on how poor indoor air quality can been linked to Sick Building Syndrome, reduced productivity in offices and impaired learning in schools.
 We construct buildings ‘primarily as shelter from weather, providing us with security, living space, and privacy, for storage, and to live and work in comfort’.

 As a result of the regulations for improved energy efficiency in new buildings as set by The Building Regulations 2010, the growth in Passive House buildings, and increased interest in healthier, more comfortable and ‘greener’ living environments, the variety of ‘breathable’ internal building components such as; insulation, render, plaster and paint has grown.
 The rise and popularity of these type of products helps ensure the critical air-tightness – highly desired in the new building – is not hampered by poor water vapour permeability, leading to an unhealthy, or uncomfortable internal environment.

-Thus, we need more effective solutions in building materials which can help maximise this internal comfort of our new buildings, while promoting ultimate energy efficiency, simultaneously trying to encourage exchange of outside and inside air – and doing it all in a sustainable way.
+Thus, we need more effective solutions in building materials which can help maximise the internal comfort of our new buildings, while promoting ultimate energy efficiency, simultaneously trying to encourage exchange of outside and inside air – and doing it all in a sustainable way.

 Complements the Passive House standard